Written By: Devin Golden

 The FDA approved Opdivo and Yervoy for mesothelioma.
 The acceptance requires both drugs to be used together and only for “unresectable” pleural mesothelioma.

 These two drugs are immune checkpoint inhibitors.
-Keytruda, another checkpoint inhibitor, is approved for a small group of cases with high tumor burden.
+Keytruda, another checkpoint inhibitor, is also approved for people with unresectable malignant pleural mesothelioma.
 No other immunotherapy drugs are approved by the FDA for mesothelioma.

 Mesothelioma Oncolytic Virus Therapy